uikit/uikit-site/docs/pages/parallax.md

 ## SVG Strokes

 The Parallax component can be used to animate SVG strokes.
-The effect looks like the SVG strokes are drawn before your very eyes.
+The effect looks like the SVG strokes are drawn before your eyes.
 The SVG image has to be injected into the markup as an inline SVG.
 This can be done manually or by using the [SVG component](svg.md).
 Since the SVG component injects the SVG after the image element, the `uk-parallax` attribute has to be added to a parent element.

 ```html
 <div uk-parallax="stroke: 45">